-The fact that the Swiss motor engine indus-try can hold its own all the world over proves that the products of this branch have attained a high degree of perfection.
-Let us give as examples that the first hydraulic turbines used at the Niagara Falls were of Swiss manufacture, that the most powerful steam turbine in the world, producing 225,000 h.p. and used in New York, was delivered by a Swiss firm and that Swiss oil engines are used in all countries and drive boats on all seas.
+The fact that the Swiss motor engine industry can hold its own all the world over proves that the products of this branch have attained a high degree of perfection.
+Let us give as examples that the first hydraulic turbines used at the Niagara Falls were of Swiss manufacture, that the most powerful steam turbine in the world, producing 225,000 h.p. and used in New York, was delivered by a Swiss firm and that Swiss oil engines are used in all countries and drive boats on all seas. used in all countries and drive boats on all seas.

-used in all countries and drive boats on all seas.
-The manufacture of steam engines has acquired great renown : many of these engines work electric generators in India, in the Argentine Republic and in Sweden; others work pumps on the Nile.
+The manufacture of steam engines has ac-The manufacture of steam engines nas acquired great renown: many of these engines work electric generators in India, in the Argentine Republic and in Sweden; others work pumps on the Nile.
 However, the construction of steam engines has gone down somewhat during the last engines has gone down somewhat during the last 25 years.
-Steam engines for the purpose of loco-motion, have been replaced more and more by steam turbines and Diesel engines.
-In special cases, as for instance for navigation on rivers and lakes, they are still used and the Swiss firms of Sulzer Brothers, Ltd. at Winterthur and Escher-Wyss at Zurich furnish them to foreign cus-tomers tomers.
+Steam engines for the purpose of locomotion, have been replaced more and more by steam turbines and Diesel engines.
+In special cases, as for instance for navigation on rivers and lakes, they are still used and the Swiss firms of Sulzer Brothers, Ltd. at Winterthur and Escher-Wyss at Zurich furnish them to foreign customers.

-As early as 1893, when the oil engine was As early as 1893, when the oil engine was still at an experimental stage, the firm of Sulzer Brothers of Winterthur took out a licence for a patent to construct it and some years later pre-sented the first one on the market.
-No one at that time had any idea of the future that was before the oil engine, before and after the war, when some improvements had been made in its con-struction. struction.
+As early as 1893, when the oil engine was still at an experimental stage, the firm of Sulzer Brothers of Winterthur took out a licence for a patent to construct it and some years later presented the first one on the market.
+No one at that time had any idea of the future that was before the oil engine, before and after the war, when some improvements had been made in its construction.

 struction.

-The Swiss Locomotive and Machine Works in Winterthur also undertook later on the making of these engines, but did not produce such power-ful machines as the Sulzer ones.
+The Swiss Locomotive and Machine Works in Winterthur also undertook later on the making of these engines, but did not produce such powerful machines as the Sulzer ones.
 The small oil engine is now made in Switzerland by a number of firms.
-Thanks to its economical use of fuel and its almost immediate start, the oil engine finds a wide field as a motor for electric genera-tors.
-If there is no electric power on hand, or it is too costly, the oil engine is the best for work-ing pumps and agricultural and industrial ing pumps and agricultural and industrial machines.
+Thanks to its economical use of fuel and its almost immediate start, the oil engine finds a wide field as a motor for electric generators.
+If there is no electric power on hand, or it is too costly, the oil engine is the best for working pumps and agricultural and industrial machines.